European water vole: Behaviour

 Water voles are expert swimmers and divers.
 They do not usually live in large groups.
-Adult water voles each have their own territories, which they mark with fecal latrines located either near the nest, burrow and favoured water's edge platforms where voles leave or enter the water.
-Latrines are known to be a good survey indicator of this species, and can be used to gauge abundance of animals.
+Adult water voles each have their own territory, which they mark with fecal latrines located either near the nest or burrow, or at favoured water's edge platforms where voles leave or enter the water.
+Latrines are a good survey indicator of this species, and can be used to gauge abundance of animals.
 They also scent-mark by using a secretion from their bodies (a flank gland), although this is not normally detectable during a field survey.
 They may attack if their territory is invaded by another water vole.

 Predation

 As a large and common microtine rodent, the range of predators faced by the European water vole is extensive.
-However, many species of predator prefer other rodents, such as Microtus voles and wood mice, due to their greater numerical abundance.
+However, many species of predator prefer other rodents, such as Microtus voles and wood mice, due to their greater abundance.
 Wildcats, red foxes, most species of hawk (especially common buzzards), owl (especially the barn owl, genus Strix, and Eurasian eagle-owl) and falcon (in large numbers by the common kestrel) in their range are among their reported predators.
 A very large number are also taken by mustelids.
 Reportedly small Mustela weasels as well as European and introduced American mink may take the largest number of water voles of any predator due in part to aligning habitat preferences.
 The rarely checked invasive population of American mink has reportedly caused a decline of water voles in Britain.